- Population: 41.5 million

 - Promoting community awareness about comprehensive cleft care through radio talk shows and community workshops

-- Providing hospital-based speech therapy
+- Providing hospital-based nutritional support, speech therapy and counselling

 - Long travel distances: The communities served are quite remote, and as a result, are often not equipped with facilities and qualified personnel to deliver surgery and speech therapy close to home